 Student Veteran Support.
 NACUBO worked with other higher education associations to support several pieces of legislation that protected the Post-9/11 GI Bill housing and education benefits of student veterans as they transitioned to online education or paused their studies in response to the COVID-19 pandemic.

 Temporary above the line charitable deduction.
 Among many provisions contained within the CARES Act was the temporary addition of a $300 above the line charitable deduction.
 NACUBO, both as a member of the Charitable Giving Coalition and the higher education community, advocated for this temporary deduction and continues to advocate for an effort to increase the limit to up to one-third of the standard deduction ($4,000 for individuals and $8,000 for married couples).
 Read more on the pandemic's impact on charitable giving here.

 Updates from NACUBO

 Telephone Town Halls.
-Tune in every Tuesday at 1:00pm Eastern to converse with NACUBO experts and hear the latest updates from Washington.
-Find more information about upcoming Telephone Town Halls and recordings of past calls here.
+NACUBO experts have been providing the latest updates from Washington throughout the COVID-19 pandemic.
+Find more information about Telephone Town Halls and listen to recordings of past calls here.